sbussmann/uvmcmcfit/docs/inputformat.rst

 ..
 Note::

-    You can use the ``ExcludeChannels`` option exclude certain channels from being considered when computing the scatter in the visibilities (e.g. so that a strong line does not bias the rms measurement too high).
+    You can use the ``ExcludeChannels`` option to exclude certain channels from being considered when computing the scatter in the visibilities (e.g. so that a strong line does not bias the rms measurement too high).
 Do this by defining a list that contains pairs of start and end channels.
 All